Caroline Wahl

 Caroline Wahl (born 1995 in Mainz) is a German author.
+She has written four novels.
 Her debut novel, 22 Bahnen, was published in April 2023 by DuMont Buchverlag.
 Written from a first-person perspective, it explores the life of Tilda, a student struggling to study mathematics while also caring for her 11-year-old half-sister.

 Biography

 Caroline Wahl grew up with three siblings near Heidelberg and Stuttgart.
 After completing her schooling, she studied German studies and German literature in Tübingen and Berlin.
 Subsequently, she worked as a publishing assistant at Diogenes Verlag in Zürich.
 During this time, Wahl wrote her first novel, 22 Bahnen, in just three months.
 Her love of the sea led her to Northern Germany in 2022, where she worked for a communications agency in Rostock.
 Since the success of her debut novel, she has lived as an independent author in the Hanseatic city.